Selena Gomez Breaks Instagram Silence & Stuns In Cowboy Hat & Hot Dress While Posing With Pal Kacey Musgraves

 “The love of my life,” one more chimed in with a pink heart emoji.

-Kacey has yet to post a photo of her famous visitor on her own Instagram page but judging by the image that was posted on Gomez’s account, a good time was certainly had by all.
+Kacey has yet to post a photo of her famous visitor on her own Instagram page but judging by the image that was posted on Selena’s account, a good time was certainly had by all.